'A wall is not going to fix this': Cindy McCain says Trump's pet project won't curtail human trafficking

 She also heads the human trafficking initiative at the McCain Institute and was in New York City to participate in the 10th annual Women in the World program at Lincoln Center.

-In her NBC News interview on Friday, McCain also lamented at a lack of civility in Washington and said that her husband, who died last year, would have wanted lawmakers to debate each other on the issues but work together on a bipartisan basis.
+In her NBC News interview on Friday, McCain also lamented the lack of civility in Washington and said that her husband, who died last August, would have wanted lawmakers to debate one another on the issues but work together on a bipartisan basis.

 "I am quite certain he knows what's going on," she said.
 "I know he'd be so upset over this because of the tenor, the lack of inaction on many members' parts, specifically on members of Congress.
 He would've been right in the mix saying we're going to work together, please let’s not fight.
 That's who he was."

-She added, "Oh, he loved a good fight.
+She added: "Oh, he loved a good fight.
 Heck, yeah.
 But it was never personal with him.
-He and (Massachusetts Democratic Sen.) Ted Kennedy used to fight like cats and dogs on the floor but they were the best of friends.
+He and Ted Kennedy used to fight like cats and dogs on the floor. but they were the best of friends.
 I wish we could go back to that."

-McCain did not directly address hostile comments that Trump has made about her late husband.
+McCain did not directly address hostile comments Trump has made about her husband.